zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 ### Including data fields

-Information from, or about, those data items must be included explicitly in the data view as Fields within [data field sets](xref:DataViewsFieldSets) or [groups](xref:DataViewsGrouping).
-By default, a data view includes no fields, except the default `.IndexField`.
-See the Including the index field section in this topic for details.
+Information from, or about, those data items must be included explicitly in the data view as Fields within [DataFields](xref:DataViewsFieldSets) or [GroupingFields](xref:DataViewsGrouping).
+By default, a data view includes no fields, except the default [`.IndexField`](xref:DataView#index-field).
 The fields that are available for use are exposed as a "resolved" resource, [Available Field Sets](xref:DataViewsAvailableFieldSets).
 It is recommended to use or adapt those fields instead of defining new fields.
-Individual fields are organized into [data field sets](xref:DataViewsFieldSets) and [groups](xref:DataViewsGrouping).
+Individual fields are organized into [DataFieldSets](xref:DataViewsFieldSets) and [GroupingFields](xref:DataViewsGrouping).

 ### Organizing the data items